Appeals of University and Student Conduct Hearings

 Section C: Standard for Appeals

-A decision set forth by the Student Conduct Board or University Conduct Board may be overturned only when it is demonstrated that:
+A decision set forth by the Student Conduct Board or University Conduct Board may be revised or overturned only when it is demonstrated that:

 - the student has submitted or presented information that indicates an omission in the Student Conduct Process that may have affected the final outcome of the board’s decision; or

 - the determination of responsibility cannot be supported by a preponderance of the evidence; or

 - there is new evidence which did not exist at the time of the hearing that would have a bearing on the Board’s original findings.

 A student wishing to appeal must provide notice to the Dean of Students or designee in writing within five (5) days of delivery of the decision letter.
 A student preparing an appeal is entitled to review all materials submitted to the Hearing Panel, provided the student agrees to keep the information confidential.
 Review of materials shall be done by appointment with the Dean of Students or designee.

 Within fifteen (15) days of delivery of the decision letter, a detailed written appeal must be submitted to the Dean of Students or designee for review whether the appeal meets the Standard of Appeal as set forth in Section D. The appeal shall specify the objections to the decision made by the Hearing Panel.
 A student who fails to file a notice of appeal and a written submission within the times specified waives the right to appeal.

 If the Dean of Students or designee determines, in his or her sole discretion, that the written appeal fails to meet the Standard of Appeal, the Dean of Students or designee shall inform the student in writing.
 If the written appeal submission fails to meet the Standard of Appeal, the matter is concluded.
 The student has no right to revise the written appeal submission.